ansys/pyfluent/doc/source/user_guide/meshing_workflow/new_meshing_workflows.rst

 -------------------------------
-Use the **Fault-tolerant** meshing workflow for more complicated non-water-tight CAD geometries that might require some form of cleanup or modification (for example, defects such as overlaps, intersections, holes, duplicates, etc).
+Use the **Fault-tolerant** meshing workflow for more complicated non-water-tight CAD geometries that might require some form of cleanup or modification (for example, defects such as overlaps, intersections, holes, and duplicates).
 The following example shows you how to use the fault-tolerant workflow.

 Import CAD and part management